Alcoholism Will Never Be Funny

 I thought about all the women that might read this and feel shamed or poked fun at.
 You know, women that are drinking against their will right now.

 How could alcoholism be funny?
 I’m still struggling with it.
 Jokes about alcoholism will NEVER be funny to me.
-I have suffered in its grip.
 I have lost time with the people I love because of alcoholism.
 I have lost friends who couldn’t or wouldn’t stop.
 I have listened to women beg for sobriety so they could stop humiliating and abusing themselves.
+I have suffered in its grip and have needed alcohol addiction treatment.
 I have been to wakes and funerals of young women, and listened to their mothers wail over their coffins.
 I do NOT think that alcoholism is funny.

 I don’t know how to make this clear to the people in my life that don’t understand.
 Would you joke about breast cancer on twitter?
 Would you joke about AIDS or other diseases that have taken lives?
 Or would you stop and think about all the people in your life that have been affected in some way and decide against it?
 We ALL have someone in our life that has been touched by alcoholism.